mitsoul/multi-cam_video_editor/README.md

 # Multi-Angle Video Processor

 This project processes multiple video files of the same scene from different angles and creates a single output video that selects the best frames based on pose estimation, text detection, and image quality.
+It also generates an editing script for manual refinement.

 ## Features